 I learned to paint in New York City while I was studying economics at Columbia University.
 My teacher was a Belgian painter, Simone Ruyters, who had learned her art from famous Belgian surrealist Delvaux.
 At the time, Ruyters was well known in New York society for her incisive portraits.
 With her, I learned drawing and all the oil painting techniques I used throughout my life.

 My secret?
 Simone Ruyters is...my mother!
 Yes, I'm totally convinced that any capacity I may have in this direction is derived from genetic inheritance.
-No surprise then that I have devoted the PHOENIX HERITAGE serie - all 525 pages, that's how long the three books are put together - to that very issue: heredity and how to handle it.
+No surprise then that I have devoted the LUNA RISING trilogy - over 500 pages - to that very issue, heredity and how to handle it.

 1. Love and Pain: the passion of painting the developing world, from India to Peru